skilkis/numfoil/CONTRIBUTING.md

 However, as with all joint endeavors the way forward is through compromise...or in this case an auto-formatter with a heavy hand.
-All of the required packages and their respect extensions will be automatically installed if the `[dev]` specifier is added when installing `gammapy`.
+All of the required packages and their respect extensions will be automatically installed if the `[dev]` specifier is added when installing `numfoil`.

 ### Git Commits